Universal stability of coherently diffusive 1D systems with respect to decoherence: Stability of quantum diffusion: The Fibonacci and PBRM models.

-In order to understand whether the robustness found in the HHAA model at criticality is due to the presence of a critical point or to the presence of a diffusive dynamics, we also studied other two models: A) the Fibonacci model~\cite{Fibonacci1983,Mer85,hiramoto1988dynamicsII} where there is no MIT but transport changes smoothly from super-diffusive to sub-diffusive as the strength of the on-site potential is varied; B) The Power-Banded Random Matrix (PBRM) model~\cite{mirlin_transition_1996} which presents a MIT and a diffusive second moment in absence of dephasing in a finite range of parameters around the MIT (see SM~\cite{supp} Sec.~\ref{SM:TestModels}).
-Since this model incorporates the interferences that characterize different Feynman pathways it is often considered a \(1^+D\) system.
+In order to understand whether the robustness found in the HHAA model at criticality is due to the presence of a critical point or to the presence of a diffusive dynamics, we also studied other two models: A) the Fibonacci chain~\cite{Fibonacci1983,Mer85,hiramoto1988dynamicsII} where there is no MIT but transport changes smoothly from super-diffusive to sub-diffusive as the strength of the on-site potential is varied; B) The PBRM model~\cite{mirlin_transition_1996} which presents a MIT and a diffusive second moment in a finite range of parameters around the MIT (see Appendix~\ref{SM:TestModels}).
+Since this model incorporates topologically different Feynman pathways it is often considered a \(1^+\)D system.

-The Fibonacci model\cite{Mer85} is described by the Hamiltonian \eqref{eq:HHAA-Ham} , with on-site energies alternating among two values as in binary alloy models: $\varepsilon_n=W(\lfloor (n+1) q_g^2\rfloor-\lfloor n q_g^2\rfloor)$, where $\lfloor...\rfloor$ is the integer part.
-This model has no phase transition and the variance of an initial localized excitation grows in time as $\sigma^2_0(t)\propto t^{\alpha}$ where $0<\alpha<2$ depends continuously on the on-site potential strength~\cite{varma2019diffusive,lacerda2021dephasing}.
-On the other side, the Hamiltonian matrix elements for the PBRM model are taken from a normal distribution with zero mean and variance,